mbehr1/dlt-logs/README.md

   - CTID
   - MSTP
   - log level min/max
-  - payload (by "contains" simple string or regex match).
+  - payload (by "contains" simple string or regex match)
+  - lifecycles.

 - Filters can be *added* based on the hover text of a log line.
 The filter settings will be prefilled with ECU, APID, CTID.
 - Filters can be *edited* and *deleted* (press option key at the edit icon) from the *filters* tree view.